The Aficionado Folk Music Club Mission Statement

 venue guide based upon our experiences attending events at each venue.
 We

-do not charge to be listed in the venue guide or to
+do not charge to be listed in the venue guide or to subscribe to our calendar.

 The Aficionado Folk Music Club Venue Guide

-The descriptions listed here are based on personal
+The descriptions listed here are based on personal observations.
+Where we do not have recent experience with a

-recent experience with a venue only a location and link to its website is
+venue only a location and link to its website is provided.
+However, we are aware that things

-things change.
-If you observe something
+change.
+If you observe something that

-that differs from the description provided, please provide feedback here.
+differs from the description provided, please provide feedback here.
 Originally, our calendar of events was limited to venues within 30

 miles of the Aficionado Folk Music Club headquarters (my home in King of